Getting Started with Limnoria/Supybot

 The chevrons mean you have to replace <plugin> and <command> by a plugin name and a command name.

-The brackets mean the argument they wrap is optional.
+The square brackets mean the arguments they wrap are optional.

 <user> help